rockroman/CI_PP4-Knowledge-Flow/README.md

     </details>

 - Footer is intended to be extension of a nav-bar with links to home page, about us setion and blog page, links to social media pages to ensure multple ways that user can communicate with a team and one added detail of a developer git-hub page link with a timeframe ofproject development.
-    - User Story covered with this feature:
+    - User Story covered with this feature:0,1,13,21

     <details><summary>See Footer </summary>